 b.
 Facilities Use Agreements.

 Each campus of the University enters into numerous facilities use agreements granting permission to use or rent University facilities for a broad range of functions.
-Appendix 5 contains four facilities use agreement templates, two (short form and long form) for UH affiliated users and two (short form and long form) for non-UH users.
-Unless a prospective user is able to show that that it is officially affiliated with the University, the non-UH user facilities use agreement templates should be used.
+Appendix 5 contains six (6) facilities use agreement templates, two (short form and long form) for UH affiliated users, two (short form and long form) for non-UH users, and two (short form and long form) for State of Hawaiʻi government users.
+Unless a prospective user is able to show that it is officially affiliated with the University or a State of Hawaiʻi government entity, the non-UH user facilities use agreement templates should be used.

 To the extent that any changes are sought to the standard insurance provisions in any of the long form facilities use agreements, approval must be obtained from the University’s Office of Risk Management.